PaulinaDziadura/Paulina-Dziadura/README.md

 - learned to play the ukulele
 - crushed my family in Everdell 😁

-🌱 I’m currently learning: DARE IT challenge: Automated testing + Python
+🌱 Just finished: DARE IT challenge: Automated testing + Python

 📫 How to reach me: paulina.dziadura@gmail.com